What are cookies, web beacons and similar technologies

 When you enter a website using cookies, you may be asked to fill out a form providing personal information; like your name, e-mail address, and interests.
 This information is packaged into a cookie and sent to your browser (Chrome, Firefox, etc.), which then stores the information for later use.
 The next time you go to the same website, your browser will send the cookie to the server.
 The message is sent back to the server each time the browser requests a page from the server.

-my cookies, web beacons and similar technologies serve various purposes, but are generally either necessary or essential to the functioning of my sites, services, applications, tools or messaging, help me improve the performance of or provide you extra functionality of the same, or help us to serve relevant and targeted advertisements.
+Our cookies, web beacons and similar technologies serve various purposes but are generally either necessary or essential to the functioning of our sites, services, applications, tools or messaging, help us to improve the performance of or provide you extra functionality of the same, or help us to serve relevant and targeted advertisements.
 More specifically:

 Functionality: These cookies, web beacons or similar technologies are used to provide services or to remember settings to improve your visit.